 11 November, 2019

-If you want to register a company in the UK as a sole trader, you’ll find the process to be extremely easy.
+If you want to register a new company in the UK as a sole trader, you’ll find the process to be extremely easy.
 You will need to register for Self Assessment and file a tax return every year.
 Registering for VAT is also required if your turnover is over £85,000 (you may also register voluntarily).
 If you’re setting up your business from overseas and plan to move to the UK, you must also apply for a National Insurance number.

-Freelancers earning below that may also consider it as an option.
-However, as a limited company you will have to deal with more paperwork and there are some rules and guidelines to bear in mind when setting up.
-If you’re unsure whether it is the right move for you, get advice from your accountant.
+Freelancers earning below that may also consider it an option to make a ltd company.
+However, to register a limited company you will have to deal with more paperwork, and there are some additional rules and guidelines to bear in mind when setting up.
+If you’re unsure whether this is the right move for you, get advice from your accountant.

 One of the main benefits of going limited is being able to separate yourself from your business, giving you limited liability should things go wrong.
 For first time entrepreneurs going after major contracts, this is invaluable protection for you and your money.

-This is the easiest way to register a company in the UK, because you don’t actually have to form a company yourself.
-You simply pick an umbrella company, inform your agent, check and sign the contract, send over your bank details for payments, and start contracting.
-You will be trading under the umbrella company’s name, which means choosing your own brand name won’t be required.
+Once you’ve been approved, you’ll inform your agency or end clients, check and sign the contract, send over your bank details for receiving payments, and start contracting.
+You’ll be trading under the umbrella company’s name, so choosing and registering your own brand name won’t be necessary.